tromey/leb-sse/README.md

 This is an attempt to decode uleb128 using SSE.

-So far it is slower than the obvious C code :-(
+It performs about the same as the obvious C code.
+Unrolling the loop by hand seems better so far.